HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 It's not hard to see the embeddings $\mathsf{Seq} \hookrightarrow \mathsf{Kur}$ and $\mathsf{Kur} \hookrightarrow \mathcal{T}$ preserve coproducts, so that we get the promised embeddings of bicartesian closed categories.

+Lastly, the cartesian closed structure on $\mathsf{Seq}$ is the one you would expect from viewing it as a "convenient category of spaces".
+The exponential is (usually) the compact-open topology!
+We'll say more about the subtleties later.

 <br><br>